Trust and privacy

 What happens to the file

-• The route does not pretend that every browser can export every icon container equally well, so PNG remains the safest default.
+• The page does not pretend that every browser can export every icon container equally well, so PNG remains the safest default.

 Quick flow